se4u/numpy-sharedmem/README.rst

 ming32 (Pythonxy 2.6 distribution) numpy 1.3 and cython 12.1

 The tests require multiprocessing, which is available for python 2.5 and is part of the standard library in python 2.6 and above.
-They can be run the tests automatically if you use the nose test framework.
+They are written for the nose test framework.